nathanpeck/s3-upload-stream/README.md

 ### Why use this stream?

 * This upload stream does not require you to know the length of your content prior to beginning uploading.
 Many other popular S3 wrappers such as [Knox](https://github.com/LearnBoost/knox) also allow you to upload streams to S3, but they require you to specify the content length.
 This is not always feasible.
-* By piping content to S3 via the multipart file upload API you can keep memory usage low even when operating a stream that is GB in size.
+* By piping content to S3 via the multipart file upload API you can keep memory usage low even when operating on a stream that is GB in size.
 Many other libraries actually store the entire stream in memory and then upload it in one piece.
 This stream avoids high memory usage by flushing the stream to S3 in 5 MB parts such that it should only ever store 5 MB of the stream data at a time.
 * This package utilizes the official Amazon SDK for Node.js, helping keep it small and efficient.
 * You can provide options for the upload call directly to do things like set server side encryption, reduced redundancy storage, or access level on the object, which some other similar streams are lacking.
 * Emits "chunk" events which expose the amount of incoming data received by the writable stream versus the amount of data that has been uploaded via the multipart API so far, allowing you to create a progress bar if that is a requirement.